Iasa-Global/btabok/pages/competency_model/governance_cm.md

 | | -   Learner will be able to define key performance indicators such as value, risk and compliance use for process measurement and improvements.
 | **CITA -- Associate** | -   Learner will be able to apply oversight and guidance through use of standards, validation techniques and reporting performance at a project level.
 | | -   Learner will be able to define tools and frameworks used to enable oversight.
-| **CITA -- Specialist** | -   Learner will be able to design frameworks for oversight and guidance for the business or the enterprise in their area of specialization.
+| **CITA -- Professional** | -   Learner will be able to design frameworks for oversight and guidance for the business or the enterprise in their area of specialization.
 | | -   Learner will be able to define and track performance of key metrics and use techniques such as root cause analysis for corrective and preventive actions and continuous improvements.
-| **CITA -- Professional** | -   Learner will be able to design frameworks for oversight and guidance for the enterprise.
+| **CITA -- Distinguished** | -   Learner will be able to design frameworks for oversight and guidance for the enterprise.
 | | -   Learner will be able to design performance measurement metrics for the enterprise as well as measures for analysis and improvement.
 | | -   Learner will be able to design roadmap for continuous improvement as well as leading and lagging performance indicators (for example business value, time to market, respond to industry and business changes, risk management) to track progress.